katraguz/njuskalotask/README.md

 Make sure that you have already have node_modules.
 In case not, run ```npm init``` in terminal.

 ## Tasks
-1. Potrebno je napraviti račun kao kupac na njuškalo.hr.
-Napraviti automatski test koji će provjeriti radi li login i logout sa kreiranim računom. - LoginLogout.cy.js
+1. Create account at njuškalo.hr.
+Write an automated test in Cypress that will check that Login and Logout works with created account. - LoginLogout.cy.js

-2. Ulogirati se kao korisnik iz točke 1.
-Automatizirati test pretrage „Audi A4“ sa filterom do 15000€. - SearchFilter.cy.js
+2. Login with previously created account.
+Automate search of the term „Audi A4“ using maximum price filter of 15000€. - SearchFilter.cy.js

-3. Njuškalo podržava pretraživanje oglasa po njegovom ID-u.
-Automatizirati pretragu za oglas ID 1349039 - SearchID.cy.js
+3. Njuškalo supports search using ad ID.
+Automate search with ad ID 1349039 - SearchID.cy.js

 ## Note